 Bright colours are the perfect start

-When people think of the Mediterranean they obviously are led straight to the warm weather and luxurious scenery that accompanies it, but I would bet that not far behind is the beautifully bright colours that are seen throughout the region.
+When people think of the Mediterranean they obviously are led straight to the warm weather and luxurious scenery that accompanies it, but I would bet that not far behind is the beautifully bright colours that are seen throughout the region and on the ever popular Mediterranean cruises.
 So, if you’re going to take inspiration from there, then vibrancy is an absolute must.

 Deep blues, yellows, oranges, pinks and reds are the classic colours that are seen throughout the region.
 Delicate hues are overpowered by the strong sunlight, so a nice bright colour could provide an excellent highlight for your garden.